smlum/mont-royal-pietonne/src/pages/questions-reponses/QATextEn.md

   </figcaption>
 </figure>

-In our opinion, the only thing more unpleasant than walking in the cold on Mont Royal street is walking in the cold on Mont Royal on its narrow, slushy sidewalks, with cars driving by.
+In our opinion, the only thing more unpleasant than walking in the cold on Mont Royal Ave. is walking in the cold on Mont Royal on its narrow, slushy sidewalks, with cars driving by.

 ## How will snow be plowed?